rmdpalo/rmdpalo/README.md

 I graduated with my Bachelor's degree in International Security and Conflict Resolution Spring of 2019 and since then have been saving up for a web development bootcamp called LEARN Academy while self-teaching with a few Udemy courses.
 Fall 2020 I have now graduated from my bootcamp and am currently working as an intern for a company called Mucktracker.

 My experience is mostly with React, JavaScript, TypeScript, Ruby, and Ruby on Rails.
 However feel free to ask me about what I'm learning, because I feel like there's always something new.
-To be completely transparent, I want to be able to be proficient in a single language first and for me that language is JavaScript.
-Expect my work to be mostly done in that!

-What I'm working on: studying Data-Structures and Algorithms and JavaScript 30.
+What I'm working on: Learning Python.

 - Reach out to me here: [LinkedIn](https://www.linkedin.com/in/reynaldo-miguel-palo/) || [Twitter](https://twitter.com/MigsDev) || [Instagram](https://www.instagram.com/miguel.analog/)
 - Link to my [Resume](https://www.canva.com/design/DAEEnUh24w8/XFscjbRunVpc14gClbMqvA/view?utm_content=DAEEnUh24w8&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton) if you need it.